 - 1 batch Peanut Butter Frosting

-Heat oven to 350°F. Grease and flour two 9-inch round baking pans and line the bottoms with parchment paper.
+- Heat oven to 350°F. Grease two 8-inch round baking pans and line the bottoms with parchment paper.

 - Bake for about 30 to 35 minutes or until a toothpick inserted in the center comes out clean.
 Allow to cool in the pan for 10 minutes; remove from pans to wire racks.
 Cool completely.

-For the chocolate frosting:
+For the Chocolate Frosting: